Elaine Youngs

-Elaine Youngs (born February 14, 1970 in Orange, California) is an American former professional volleyball player who competed both indoors and on the beach.
+Elaine Clara Marie Hermenia Youngs (born February 14, 1970, in Orange, California) is an American former professional volleyball player who competed both indoors and on the beach.

 Youngs attended UCLA, where as a freshman she started on a team that went undefeated through the regular season.
 They reached the semi-finals of the NCAA tournament, where they lost to Texas.
-The following year the Bruins reached the semi finals again, where they lost to a powerful squad from Nebraska.
+The following year the Bruins reached the semi-finals again, where they lost to a powerful squad from Nebraska.
 A knee injury caused her to miss the 1990 season.
 She was red-shirted, returning for the 1991 season to help the team to win the national title.
 The team reached the championship match again in 1992, losing to Stanford.
 Youngs led the Bruins to the Final Four in each of the four seasons that she played.
 She also earned All-American honors in each of those four years.
 Youngs also spent two seasons playing on the Bruins basketball team, averaging 5.7 points per game.
 She graduated in 1993 with a degree in history.